stonerlab/stonerplots/docs/source/savedfigure.rst

 Setting the Format of the Saved Figure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Matplotlib has the ability to save figures in a variety of different formats.
-For scientific writing, one often wants
-to save in a vector format, such as encapsulated postscript (eps), scalable vector graphics (svg), or portable document
+Matplotlib supports saving figures in a variety of formats.
+In scientific writing, vector formats are often preferred, such as encapsulated postscript (eps), scalable vector graphics (svg), or portable document
 format (pdf).
 However, when the graphics are to be used in a PowerPoint presentation (or poster), a bitmapped image
 format such as Portable Network Graphics (png) is easiest to work with.

 .. warning::
     JPEG encoding is not a good choice to use due to the image artefacts it introduces.
-JPEG uses a wavelet encoding
+JPEG uses wavelet encoding
-    algorithm to achieve high levels of image compression.
-Whilst this often works well for photographs, it handles
+    to achieve high compression levels.
+Whilst effective for photographs, it handles

-    sharp changes in contrast rather poorly and produces often very visible artefacts at such features.
+    sharp changes in contrast poorly, often producing visible artefacts.
 Unfortunately,

-    scientic plots have lots of such features - axes lines, data lins, axes labels etc. and as a result JPEG encoded
+    scientific plots have lots of such features - axes lines, data lines, axes labels etc. and as a result JPEG encoded

+    scientific plots often contain contrasting elements - axes lines, data lines, axes labels etc. As a result, JPEG-encoded
-    plots do not reproduce well and should be avoided.
+    plots do not reproduce well and should therefore be avoided.

-The :py:class:`SavedFigure` context manager lets you specify the figure format(s) to use via the the *formats* parameter.
+The :py:class:`SavedFigure` context manager lets you specify the figure format(s) to use via the *formats* parameter.
 This can
 be either a single string representing the desired file extension, or a list of such file extensions.
 In this latter
 case, :py:class:`SavedFigure` will save multiple copies of the same figure in the different format.
 This can be helpful if, e.g.
 you need eps formats for a LaTeX document, but also want png images to check the figures look ok.::